exercism/website-copy/tracks/haskell/exercises/nucleotide-count/mentoring.md

 ```

 This solution also uses monadic error handling, but via `mapM toNucleotide`,
-thus separating error handling.
-It counts the frequency of each element in
+thus separating error handling into a separate step.
+It counts the
-the validated input using `M.fromListWith (+)` and pads the result with
+frequency of each element in the validated input using `M.fromListWith (+)`
-zeroes for elements that were not found once.
-It uses the `Read` instance
+and pads the result with zeroes for elements that were not found once.

-and `readEither` for safe conversion, and the `Enum` and `Bounded` instances
+The `Enum` and `Bounded` instances along with `zip [minBound..]` are used to
-along with `zip [minBound..]` to create an empty `Map` without having to
+create an empty `Map` without having to re-list the nucleotides from the
-re-list the nucleotides from the data type definition.
+data type definition.

 ### Common suggestions